 This is a rather straightforward item.
 The name of the vessel is completed with the prefix “M/V” in front.
 M/V means “Motor Vessel” and it is the usual prefix used to describe bulk carriers and general cargo ships.

-This information can be found into the Continuous Synopsis Record which is onboard the vessel.
+Name changes can be found into the Continuous Synopsis Record which is onboard the vessel.
 This is issued by the flag administration of the vessel and should include/mention all changes in the history of the vessel.

 This is also a straightforward point.
 Flag state is the state under whose laws the vessel is registered.
 As of 2015, the most popular flags worldwide are the Panama, Liberia and Marshall Islands.
 Other very known flags are the ones of Hong Kong, Singapore, Bahamas, Cyprus, Malta, Greece, China and others.

 This information can be found in the TC description and also in the Continuous Synopsis Record.
-Additionaly, the flag state of the vessel is shown in the Safety Management Certificate (SMC) which is the certificate issued under the ISM Code (for more information about the ISM Code and the SMC please refer to Chapter 6, section 5.8).
+Additionally, the flag state of the vessel is shown in the Safety Management Certificate (SMC) which is the certificate issued under the ISM Code (for more information about the ISM Code and the SMC please refer to Chapter 6, section 5.8).

 The date and place of build are shown in the Certificate of Registry which is one of the main vessel’s certificates.
 It is issued by the flag administration of the vessel.